-PRECAUTIONS: Before using tazarotene, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+PRECAUTIONS: Before using tazarotene, tell your doctor or pharmacist if you are allergic to it; or to vitamin A-related drugs (other retinoids such as isotretinoin); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: other skin conditions (e.g., eczema, sunburn, sun sensitivity).

 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Weather extremes such as wind or cold may also be irritating to the skin.
 Use a sunscreen (minimum SPF 15) daily, and wear protective clothing when outdoors.
 Wait until your skin has completely recovered from a sunburn before using this medication.

 Avoid electrolysis, waxing, and chemical depilatories for hair removal on the treated areas while using this product.

 This medication must not be used during pregnancy.
 It may harm an unborn baby.
 Women of childbearing age should have a negative pregnancy test within 2 weeks of starting this medication and also start this medication during their normal period.
 Discuss the use of reliable forms of birth control (such as condoms, birth control pills) with your doctor.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.